 If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably find out more.
-R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s unquestionably incredibly critical.
+R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s unquestionably incredibly important.
 Most air conditioning units older than 10 years use an AC refrigerant called R22 that’s commonly identified as Freon*, and is referred to by the EPA as HCFC-22.
 In this guide, we’ll use the name R22.
-This refrigerant was introduced in the 1950s and became the predominant AC refrigerant in the residential heating and cooling industry.
+This refrigerant was introduced in the 1950s and became the main AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

 Moving ahead a few decades the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not a great thing.
 So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is considered one of the worst offenders.

 Timeline and R22 phase out progress in 2018